 Nature-Based Solutions (NBS) are interventions inspired and supported by Nature that guarantee environmental, social and economic benefits, contributing to improving climate change adaptation in urban areas and increasing territorial resilience.
 Green roofs, green walls, urban forests, alternative rainwater management systems and urban agriculture are just some of the solutions that can be implemented in urban and peri-urban areas.
-NBS are cost-effective solutions that contribute to biodiversity defense, species conservation, sustainable energy production, waste management, social cohesion, among others.
+NBS are cost-effective solutions that contribute to biodiversity defense, species conservation, energy savings, social cohesion, among others.

 The main types of NBS applicable to the urban context concern: water management, green solutions in already existing urban buildings, green on built environment, ground green spaces.

 Within the Metro Adapt project, co-funded by the LIFE Programme of the European Union, a catalogue of 20 NBS has been produced to illustrate the solutions that can be implemented in urban and peri-urban areas, specifying their scale of application, describing their environmental and socio-economic benefits, the advantages and disadvantages and providing examples of good practices.

 NBS FOR WATER MANAGEMENT

 Managing water and urban drainage systems through the implementation of NBS allows to improve the hydrological response of urban areas, obtaining additional benefits in terms of water quality, increased biodiversity and increased use of public areas.
 NBS, whose design and implementation is supported by ecosystem services, can be applied both on roads, squares and related infrastructures and to the requalification of urban and peri-urban green areas and small watercourses.